theo-serralta/sleep-states/README.md

 ## 🎯 Our solution

 The target variable is categorical, consisting of three highly imbalanced classes: `onset`, `wakeup`, and `no event`, representing either the type of event or its absence.
-To address this imbalance, we employed several techniques, including stratified sampling for training and validation, weight adjustment, SMOTE oversampling, and decision threshold tuning.
+To address this imbalance, we employed several techniques, including:
+- stratified sampling for training and validation
+- weight adjustment
+- SMOTE oversampling
+- decision threshold tuning

 Data preprocessing involved removing accelerometer readings corresponding to times when the watch was removed (see Fig. 1), as well as excluding individuals with too many missing values.
 Additionally, we filtered out the last 5% of the data for each series and extracted 1% of the remaining dataset by selecting one out of every 100 rows, maintaining temporal continuity.
 Feature engineering was then carried out as outlined below.
 All numeric features were scaled, and the target variable was encoded as integers from 0 to 2 (0: `no event`, 1: `onset`, 2: `wakeup`).